leungcnie/tweeter/README.md

-# Tweeter Project
+# Tweeter

 Tweeter is a simple, single-page Twitter clone.

+A user can make new tweets and view tweets.
+Upon submission, tweets are validated (tweets must be within 140 characters and not empty, and must be converted to XSS safe text).

 This repository is built upon the starter code provided by [LHL](https://github.com/lighthouse-labs/tweeter).
-Students fork and clone this repository, then flesh it out to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter is built with HTML, CSS, JS, jQuery and AJAX on the front-end, and Node, Express and MongoDB on the back-end.

 ## Getting Started